Textile industry in Greenville, South Carolina

 The textile industry was a formerly significant portion of the economy in Greenville, South Carolina, with the production of textiles, primarily cotton, at a high level.
 It began with Camperdown Mill's founding in the mid 1870s and fell with the rest of South Carolina's textile industry in the 1970s.
 The base of this industry was the 20 textile mills that were in the city.
-Most of these mills were designed by Joseph E. Serrine, who was working with Lockwood, Greene Co., a Bostonian engineering firm.
+Most of these mills were designed by Joseph E. Sirrine., who was working with Lockwood, Greene Co., a Bostonian engineering firm.

 Mill villages

 Almost every one of the mills in Greenville were built with mill villages during their construction.
 These mill villages were settlements for the mill workers and families to live in during their employment.
 These town often included churches and schools.
 The mill owners often had general stores in the village which accepted a type of credit that was given out as a part of their salary.
 These general stores had necessities such as, meat and salt.
 In addition, mill villages in Greenville often had baseball textile leagues for workers and their families, formed to help keep morale high.

 During the 1920s, the mills started having "stretch-outs" to combat the declining economy.
 The change basically amounted to getting more work from fewer workers.
 This workforce stress accompanied mill village deterioration, which led to protests, such as the textile workers strike of 1934.
 The cutbacks and the rise of motorcars led to the mill village properties being sold.